TinglikeGithub/CryptoProjects_recommendations/README.md

 This project was developed by our team as part of the Entrepreneurship course at University of San Francisco!

 Team Members:
-1. Indar Kumar
+1. Ting Pan
-2. Rithvik Donnipadu (rithvikdonnipadu@gmail.com)
+2. Indar Kumar
-3. Shrey Jain
+3. Rithvik Donnipadu
-4. Ting Pan
+4. Shrey Jain
-5. Sissi Shen
+6. Sissi Shen